Care for your evolving needs

 You may be interested in

 - Do you have a primary doctor?
 Whether you are working longer, retiring early or ready to retire, having a doctor who can be your guide as you grow older is important for you and your family.
-If you haven’t already found a primary care doctor, now is a good time to look for a geriatrics, family medicine or internal medicine doctor.
+If you haven’t already found a primary care doctor, now is a good time to look for a Community Senior Care, family medicine or internal medicine doctor.

 - Are your immunizations up to date?
 Your doctor can help you decide what type you need and when.

 - How are you doing?
-Aging can bring its own type of challenges and stress.
+Aging can bring its own types of challenges and stress.
 If you need help with your emotional health, talk to your doctor or a behavioral health expert.

 - What if you move?
 If you decide to move into an assisted living facility, nursing home or are recovering in a transitional care center, a HealthPartners geriatrics or nurse practitioner can come to you.